What Is ASC 842?

 ASC 842 requires organizations with lease assets to recognize nearly all leases as assets and liabilities, whether classified as operating leases or financing leases, subject to certain exemptions.
-For the lessee or lessor, the recognition of more ASC 842 governed lease-related assets s liabilities, as well as changes to the timing of lease expense recognition, has had significant financial reporting and business implications.
+For the lessee or lessor, the recognition of more ASC 842 governed lease-related assets and liabilities, as well as changes to the timing of lease expense recognition, has had significant financial reporting and business implications.

 With the new ASC 842 and IFRS 16 accounting standards, compliance is more complicated and demands a higher level of internal effort.
 Whether it is finding leases, creating new workflows to manage them or understanding the new monthly closing process around them, ASC 842 and IFRS 16 require more work.

 Designed to meet the needs of both real estate and equipment leases, Accruent's Lucernex Lease Administration and Accounting solution allows users to mitigate risk, improve business processes and make better financial decisions for their business.
 Lucernex enables you to:

 - Meet the new financial reporting requirements under ASC 842 & IFRS 16.

 - Accurately classify your leases as operating leases or finance leases using the ASC 842 test.

 - Generate accurate accounting schedules that have been certified by an independent 3rd party accounting firm.